cantobi/Retail_Sales/README.md

 Actual delivery time is benchmarked against a target set per shipping mode (Express Air, Regular Air, Delivery Truck) to calculate an on-time delivery rate, rather than relying on one flat threshold across all modes.

 **Is there a seasonal pattern worth planning around?**
 Yes.
-December is the strongest month ($315K in sales) and July is the weakest ($130K), consistent with holiday demand and a summer slowdown in B2B purchasing.
+December is the strongest month ($315K in sales) and July is the weakest ($130K), consistent with holiday demand.

 ---